Fall and Winter Cruises: 10 Pros and Cons

-There are many pros and cons of a fall cruise or a winter cruise.
-No matter the season, you’ll be guaranteed a fabulous time on your cruise vacation.
+There are many pros and cons to a fall or winter cruise.
+No matter the season, you’ll have a great time on your cruise vacation.

 Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
 Please refer to our full disclosure for details.

-So, if you’re contemplating a vacation off-season, here are some pros and cons of a fall cruise and a winter cruise to mull over.
+So, if you’re contemplating a vacation off-season, here are some pros and cons of a fall or winter cruise.

 1. Summer is Over

-Cons: The weather is cooling off in some destinations.
-Pack a sweater for evenings or excursions in cooler climates.
+Cons: The weather is cooling off in some destinations, and while this can be a plus for hotter destinations, you still need to pack a sweater for evenings or excursions in cooler climates.

-Pros: Airfare and cruise prices are cheaper in fall and winter.
-You can save a significant amount of money by traveling in the off-season.
+Pros: Airfare and cruise prices are cheaper in the fall and winter.
+Traveling in the off-season can save you a significant amount of money.
+You can compare flight rates from the summer to the fall and winter seasons.
+Track those flights on Google.

-Cons: In the same token, prices will be higher if you decide to take a fall cruise or a winter cruise during the holidays.
+Cons: However, prices will be higher if you take a fall or winter holiday cruise.
 Traveling during Thanksgiving, Christmas, and New Year’s can be expensive.

 3. The Weather is Better in Some Destinations

-Pros: The weather is cooling off in some destinations, making it perfect cruising weather.
-The Caribbean is warm year-round, but the humidity decreases in the fall months, making it a more pleasant experience.
+Pros: The weather is cooling off in some destinations, making it perfect for cruising.
+The Caribbean is warm year-round, but the humidity decreases in the fall months, making cruising more pleasant.

 4. Newer Ships